How Much Is Landlord Insurance?

 What Affects Landlord Insurance Rates?

-The cost of landlord insurance can range widely throughout the country.
+The average landlord insurance cost can range widely throughout the country.
 The location of the house you want to be covered, its age, its size, and how long it’ll be rented out will all affect your plan’s premium.
 The amount of coverage you want and deductible you choose also play a role.

 You can get landlord insurance for pretty much any property.
 Usually, the bigger it is, the more expensive the plan would be.
 For example, insuring an office complex or industrial building would cost more than a rental property insurance plan for a condo or a single-family house.